 The Second Death

-This historical mystery is a hardcover edition that was published by Minotaur Books on July 26, 2016 and has 352 pages.
+historical mystery that was published by Minotaur Books on July 26, 2016 and has 352 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Valley of the Shadow, The Dove of Death, The Chalice of Blood, Murder Most Medieval: Noble Tales of Ignoble Demises, Behold a Pale Horse, The Seventh Trumpet, Atonement of Blood
+Other books by this author which I have reviewed include Valley of the Shadow, The Dove of Death, The Chalice of Blood, Murder Most Medieval: Noble Tales of Ignoble Demises, Behold a Pale Horse, The Seventh Trumpet, Atonement of Blood

 Twenty-sixth in the Sister Fidelma historical mystery series set in the Ireland of A.D.
 671 and revolving around Sister Fidelma and her husband, Brother Eadulf.